sanuv9683/Movie-Reservation-System/README.md

 movie trailers.

 ## Motivation
-*Letting customers to enjoy the user experiance through a system and reduse the busy environment around the counters of the movie theater*.
+*Letting customers to enjoy the user experiance through a system and reduce the busy environment around the counters of the movie theater*.

 ## Code style